Aim of the PhD Project:

-The use of deep learning in cardiology is an active research area and recently state-of-the-art results have been achieved in tasks such as segmentation of the myocardium and blood pool1, and estimating volumes from MR2.
+The use of deep learning for diagnosis and treatment planning in cardiology is an active research area [1,2].
 However, whilst deep learning techniques have produced impressive results, a significant problem remains.
 Often, the techniques that produce the most accurate results lack one important feature that is important for the clinical acceptance of new technology: explanatory power.
 Put simply, most deep learning models are able to make predictions but are not able to explain in human-interpretable terms how the prediction was arrived at.
-The reason for this is that often the input to such algorithms are very high-dimensional data, and optimal performance is achieved by using complex, often non-linear combinations of subsets of these data.
-This reasoning process is opaque, and clinicians are reluctant to base clinical decisions upon recommendations from such “black-box” models.
+Without such explanations, in many applications clinicians will be reluctant to base clinical decisions upon recommendations from such “black-box” models.

-The key challenge is to find ways of linking the model’s automated decision with “higher level” human-interpretable concepts.
+A key challenge will be to find ways of linking the model’s automated decision with “higher level” human-interpretable concepts.
 In this project, we will investigate ways of making these links in a specialised domain.
-One promising area that has recently emerged from the computer vision literature is the investigation of ways of querying the importance of human-interpretable concepts to deep learning models3.
-However, to date, such techniques have only been applied to simple toy problems with quite low-level concepts.
-It will be intriguing to discover whether such ideas can be extended to higher-level concepts that will be meaningful to cardiologists.
-Another interesting avenue for exploration will be ways of putting humans (i.e. clinicians) “in the loop” of the training of deep learning models4.
+One promising area that has recently emerged from the computer vision literature is the investigation of ways of querying the importance of human-interpretable concepts to deep learning models .
+We have recently started to apply these methods in cardiology with highly promising initial results .
+Other interesting avenues for exploration include methods that incorporate explanations into the training objective , as well as ways of putting humans (i.e. clinicians) “in the loop” of the training of deep learning models .
 This type of approach could be used to encourage the deep learning model to learn features that are clinically meaningful, effectively creating a dialogue between clinicians and deep learning models.
-Further insight could be gained by combining concepts from more traditional artificial intelligence such as symbolic representations with deep learning approaches5, Here, symbolic representations correspond to human understandable concepts, and deep learning provides an effective means for learning features that can be mapped to these concepts.

-1. Litjens et al, A Survey on Deep Learning in Medical Image Analysis, CoRR, 2017.
+- Litjens et al, A Survey on Deep Learning in Medical Image Analysis, Medical Image Analysis, 2017.